integreat-io/map-transform/README.md

 they should not be used in combination.
 If both are provided, `include` will be used.

+You may also specify an `includePath` or `excludePath`.
+These are dot notation paths to arrays of strings, and will be used instead of `include` or `exclude`.
+If `include` or `exclude` are also provided, they will be used as default values when the corresponding path yields no value.
+Note that "no value" here means `undefined`, and we don't support custom nonvalues here yet.

 When given an array of object, each object will be projected.
 When given anything that is not an object, undefined will be returned.